 5) Applicability to the Major: When obtaining preliminary approval, students who might want to major at Swarthmore in the field of study of the transfer course should ask the chair (or department representative) about whether the transfer course might be applicable to the major in that field.
 Some departments have limits to the number of transfer credits that can apply to the major.

 6) Departmental credit validation (final approval) required: To receive Swarthmore degree credit, a Swarthmore department or program must evaluate the work done elsewhere, and award subject credit.
 This evaluation of work done elsewhere normally includes reviewing the syllabus, transcript, text books, written work, exams or your notes made in preparation for exams, class notes, indication of class hours, etc.

 Swarthmore department or program validation may include an examination, written or oral, administered at Swarthmore, or may depend on fulfilling a condition, such as taking a course at Swarthmore, or writing another paper for review at Swarthmore.
 Swarthmore College does not approve or deny credit for work done elsewhere based solely on the accreditation of the sending institution.
 Work at other schools, especially summer school programs, may sometimes be given less credit than course work at Swarthmore, but this will depend upon the nature of the program and the work involved.
 All credit validations are made on a case-by-case basis, by the Swarthmore College department(s) or program(s) concerned.

-7) An official transcript from the other school must be received by the Office of the Registrar before validated work can be recorded for credit.
+7) An official transcript from the other school MUST be received FROM the other school BY the Swarthmore Registrar in order for departmentally validated to be recorded for credit.
 By College policy, in order for work done elsewhere to be granted Swarthmore College credit, the grade for that work must be the equivalent of a straight C or better, but a better than C grade does not in itself constitute Swarthmore accreditability.
 Transcripts passing through the possession of the student will NOT be accepted for transfer of credit.

 Have official transcripts sent DIRECTLY FROM the OTHER school TO: